Ottawa will have a say in Glencore-Viterra deal

-OTTAWA, March 20 (Reuters) - Canada’s industry ministry will review the C$6.1 billion ($6.2 billion) takeover of grain handler Viterra by Glencore International and has been informed Glencore will file an application for approval soon, a government spokesman said on Tuesday.
+OTTAWA (Reuters) - Canada’s industry ministry will review the C$6.1 billion ($6.2 billion) takeover of grain handler Viterra VT.TO by Glencore International (GLEN.L) and has been informed Glencore will file an application for approval soon, a government spokesman said on Tuesday.

 Under Canada’s foreign investment law, any large acquisition of a Canadian company by a foreign investor is subject to a government review to determine whether it is of “net benefit” to the country.